Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in local management

 \section{Privacy analysis in local management}

-This section first identifies the possible privacy issues arising from the user behaviors in the local management stage, then provides an investigation on the intelligent solutions targeting each privacy issue and their common design principles regarding OSN image privacy.
-Figure \ref{Stage1_fig} offers an overview of the privacy analysis in this stage.
-Each privacy issue is linked to its user behavior cause and the corresponding intelligent solutions.
+This section provides a thorough privacy analysis in the local management stage, including privacy issues, intelligent solutions and the common design principles of privacy intelligence.
+Figure \ref{Stage1_fig} offers an overview of the analysis in this stage.